 Even for the most hard-nosed of sportbike diehards, naked bike blasters or traditional air-cooled cruiser riders, it’s hard not to look at the Indian Scout Bobber and think “Maybe”.

 The Indian Scout (or Indian Scout Bobber, or Rogue) is a tempting proposition.
-A hundred horses, incredible style, and very easy manners… This is a bike that could bring a lot of people to the dark side — whatever that might mean for them.
+A hundred horses, eye-catching style, and very easy manners… This is a bike that could bring a lot of people to the dark side — whatever that might mean for them.

-So I really want to know:
+So I really wanted to know:

 - Is the Indian Scout Bobber “sporty”?
 Is it fast?

 - Is it awkward riding a cruiser if I’m not used to it?
 (Obviously if you are, then it’s not awkward)

 - Is the Indian Scout Bobber worth the high ticket price?